70: No Such Thing As A Rat Multiborg

 That's amazing.

-So they always, so when disaster strikes, they still when disaster strikes, if there's loads of different counties that are obviously all kind of in trouble, if the waffle house is closed in one of them, they'll go.
+So they always, so when disaster strikes, they still when disaster strikes, if there's loads of different counties that are obviously all kind of in trouble, if the waffle house is closed in one of them, they'll go

-also a good tip.
+Also a good tip.

-There are 60,000 Nikes which fell off a ship, and they are followed by meteorologists and oceanographers to see the currents of the oceans
+There are 60,000 Nikes which fell off a ship and they are followed by meteorologists and oceanographers to see the currents of the oceans

-in the same way that those rubber ducks were that time.
+in the same way that those rubber ducks were at that time.
+Yeah, so they say things like, we've been running some experiments.

 I would have thought they would say that all the time.

-and you were the hero of the office.
+And you were the hero of the office.
+You met Andy, it's amazing.

 Hi, I'm here for my training.
+Are there any trainers about?

 I don't want to waffle.
+Oh, no, it's too far.

+It's too far.
 They won't get that one.

 In the corner, the Nike historian's pissing himself.

-Sorry, these shoes that fell off the ship, they're still wearable.
+These shoes that fell off the ship, they're still wearable.
+If you find them on a beach, you can still wear them.

-If you find them on a beach, you can still wear them, which means that people collect them and they have impromptu swap meets where people who have two lefts swap one for the right, or if they have two different sizes, they try and swap them.
+Which means that people collect them and they have impromptu swap meets where people who have two lefts swap one for a right, or if they have two different sizes, they try and swap them.

+And it can grow up to seven sizes, I think.
 So it grows by sort of curving outwards as your foot grows.

 So as a kid, you can have it when you're, you know,